simonask/werk/documentation/README.md

   binaries, or downloading static file dependencies.
 - Driving other build systems.

-Examples of less suitable use cases, for now:
+Examples of less suitable use cases:

-- Building complicated C++ libraries with many dependencies.
-- Building complicated projects using advanced features like cross-compilation.
+- Building cross-platform C/C++ projects with system dependencies.
+There is no built-in way to discover "traditional" dependencies via `pkg-config`, `vcpkg`, or similar.
+Use CMake instead.
 - Builds requiring detailed concurrency management.
 Werk potentially runs all independent recipes in parallel, and there is no way to limit parallelism outside of the `--jobs` parameter.